home - plugins - tutorials - showcase - history - manual - design

 for example, Tidal Cycles depends on SuperCollider, SuperDirt and Tidal haskell library, the setup of a fully-functional Tidal Cycles environment is out of scope of dublang

-but once that the Tidal Cycles is installed and functional, dublang provides an interface to manage Tidal Cycles service and a way to live coding on it
+but once that the Tidal Cycles is installed and functional, dublang provides a command line-interface (cli) to manage the Tidal Cycles service, and a client text editor based on neovim to do live coding

 the same idea is true for all dublang plugins